SirSgtCire/Story-Engine/README.md

 Need to incorporate dice rolling into card interpretation:
+When deciding on the interpreted answer to each story structure question ->
 - roll a d4
 - there are 4 independent and valid interpretations of each card, ranging from worst (1) to best (4)
 - there are 4 defined directions on a compass: N, E, W, S